The-Marcy-Lab-School/abstract-art-lab/README.md

 # Abstract Art Lab
-## Unit 1 - Lesson 1: The Box Model and Layout Foundations
+## The Box Model and Layout Foundations

 ### Objective
 * Reuben is an aspiring artist 👨🏿‍🎨.
 He specializes in abstract art.
 He has designed a piece that he hopes to sell for enough 💰💰💰 to fund the rest of the year at the Marcy Lab School but first, he needs his Fellows to draw this up on plain old HTML and CSS.